ibm-cloud-docs/app-configuration/ac-integrate-sdk-java.md

       {: codeblock}

       Where,
-      - region: Region name where the service instance is created.
+      - `region`: Region name where the service instance is created.
 Use `AppConfiguration.REGION_US_SOUTH` for Dallas, `AppConfiguration.REGION_US_EAST` for Washington DC, `AppConfiguration.REGION_EU_GB` for London, and `AppConfiguration.REGION_AU_SYD` for Sydney.
-      - guid: GUID of the {{site.data.keyword.appconfig_short}} service.
+      - `guid`: GUID of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
-      - apiKey: ApiKey of the {{site.data.keyword.appconfig_short}} service.
+      - `apiKey`: ApiKey of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the {{site.data.keyword.appconfig_short}} service dashboard.
-      - collectionId: ID of the collection created in {{site.data.keyword.appconfig_short}} service instance under the Collections section.
+      - `collectionId`: ID of the collection created in {{site.data.keyword.appconfig_short}} service instance under the Collections section.
-      - environmentId: ID of the environment created in App Configuration service instance under the Environments section.
+      - `environmentId`: ID of the environment created in App Configuration service instance under the Environments section.

-The **`init()`** and **`setContext()`** are the initialisation classes and should be invoked **only once** using appConfigClient.
-The appConfigClient, once initialised, can be obtained across classes using **`AppConfiguration.getInstance()`**.
-[See this example below](/docs/app-configuration?topic=app-configuration-ac-java#fetching-the-appConfigClient-across-other-classes).
+The **`init()`** and **`setContext()`** are the initialization classes and must be invoked **only once** by using appConfigClient.
+The appConfigClient, when initialized, can be obtained across classes by using **`AppConfiguration.getInstance()`**.
+For more information, see [Fetching the appConfigClient across other classes](#fetching-the-appConfigClient-across-other-classes).
 {: important}

 ### Option to use a persistent cache for configuration
 {: #ac-java-persistent-cache}

-In order for your application and SDK to continue operations even during the unlikely scenario of an {{site.data.keyword.appconfig_short}} service downtime, across your application restarts, you can configure the SDK to work by using a persistent cache.
+For your application and SDK to continue operations during the unlikely scenario of an {{site.data.keyword.appconfig_short}} service downtime, across your application restarts, you can configure the SDK to work by using a persistent cache.
 The SDK uses the persistent cache to store the {{site.data.keyword.appconfig_short}} data that is available across your application restarts.

 ```java
 // 1. default (without persistent cache)